andreasalem/LSMS-ISA-Uganda-Study/data_raw/README.md

 This repository contains the raw data used in the study.
-The raw data stored in this repository is also available on website of the World Bank's LSMS-ISA project:
+The raw data stored in this repository is also available on the website of the World Bank's LSMS-ISA project:

 https://www.worldbank.org/en/programs/lsms/initiatives/lsms-ISA